csc-training/geocomputing_course/materials/exercise_python.md

 :::{admonition} Goals
 :class: note

-* Get to know the geoconda Python environment on Puhti
+* Get to know the python-geo Python environment on Roihu
 * Try out different ways of parallelizing Python code
 * Understand when to go for internal vs external parallelization